 A production sharing producer is taxed at the rate of 20% of its annual net profit derived from its petroleum business, including profits derived from the transfer of interests in the nature of rights, annuity, or any other recurring income as a consequence thereof.

-With effect from 16 April 2019, petroleum companies subject to PITA, including companies that have entered into a production sharing contract, can adopt (with the permission of the Director-General) a foreign functional currency for preparing its accounting books and records and as well as keep them in a foreign language.
+Petroleum companies subject to PITA, including companies that have entered into a production sharing contract, can adopt (with the permission of the Director-General) a foreign functional currency for preparing its accounting books and records and as well as keep them in a foreign language.
 Where this is adopted, the foreign functional currency must be used when calculating the net profit subject to petroleum income tax.

 Local income taxes